udem-dlteam/pnut/README.md

 1. Compile `pnut-exe.c` to `pnut-exe.sh` using `pnut-sh.sh`. `pnut-exe.sh` is a shell script that turns C code into machine code.
 2. Compile `pnut-exe.c` to `pnut-exe` using `pnut-exe.sh`.
 This version of `pnut-exe` is an executable and is much faster.
-3. Compile the `kit/bintools.c` using `pnut-exe` to produce the required binary utilities.
+3. Compile the `kit/bintools.c` using `pnut-exe` to produce binary utilities used for bootstrapping.
 4. Compile TCC using `pnut-exe`, then recompile it with TCC (a few times) to get the final `tcc` executable.

 The `./kit/setup-rootfs.sh` script can be used to create an isolated environment